Twinside/CTagSpotlight/README.markdown

  * Python
  * Ruby
  * Sh
+ * Fortran

-Additionally, the module support the following languages :
+Additionally, the module support the following languages, which only under weird conditions (for now it only works if MacVim is installed) :

  * C#
- * Eiffel
  * Erlang
- * Fortran
  * Lisp
+ * Pascal
+ * TCL

+The following file types are somehow supported, but I've never been able to get spotlight to index them.
+So maybe they will be indexed on your system :

+ * Eiffel
  * Lua
  * OCaml
- * Pascal
  * SML
  * Scheme
- * TCL
  * VHDL
  * Verilog